We get sport from the inside.

 The Good Sporting Life will help anyone looking to live out their faith in a sporting context whether that be sports players, parents, coaches, pastors or elite athletes.

-The starting line is a line in time, it's where the divine became human, where God made himself visible and invites us back to him.
+At Christmas we celebrate the starting line, a line in time, it's where the divine became human, where God made himself visible and invites us back to him.

 Preparation and waiting.
 The majority of sport is spent in these two states.
 This time of advent for the Christian sportsperson is no different.
 So what does it look like to prepare well this Christmas time?